thradams/cake/removing_phase_2.md

 ```

-None of these usages are necessary.
+None of these usages are necessary. (gcc has a warning for line-continuation in line comments)

 Becuse backslash-newline happens at phase 2 we also can make silly things
 in preprocessor phase like this.